ronakupadhyaya/Horizons-week-03/day4/horizonstarter/README.md

 ## Phase 5.
 Routes

 With your views in place, you'll need to configure your routes.
-The routes link the application URLs to your views, so that, e.g., when the user visits `/newproject`, they'll see the view you created that contains the new project form.
+The routes link the application URLs to your views so that e.g., when the user visits `/newproject`, they'll see the view you created that contains the new project form.
 They also contain the controller logic, which receives and acts upon the data the user submits via these forms: for instance, when the user submits the